illinoistech-itm/jhajek/itmt-430/student-chapter-presentations/Readme.md

 ### Make Sure You Have Signed Up for a Presentation Team

-This is the link: [https://docs.google.com/spreadsheets/d/1doWLgH_VBTXMgYV97oPLwrh71OaUK48anZHQ40-jcTs/edit?usp=sharing](Sign Up Google Doc "Link to sign up for team presentation").
+This is the link: [Sign Up Google Doc](https://docs.google.com/spreadsheets/d/1doWLgH_VBTXMgYV97oPLwrh71OaUK48anZHQ40-jcTs/edit?usp=sharing "Link to sign up for team presentation").
 Add your name to one of the squares available.
 There will be 4 people (2 teams of 2) per weekly presentation.
 Those two teams will divide the allotted chapters between them.

 Your team will provide: